Dynamic Deep-Reinforcement-Learning Algorithm in Partially Observable Markov Decision Processes: Network Architecture for Sequential Data Handling

-The previously discussed algorithms generate $s^*_t$ in actor and critic networks independently by taking complete information at each network.
-Particularly, we have introduced the interpretation where $s^*_t$ is produced in the LSTM layer at actor network.
-The research question to be also investigated is whether or not it is necessary to have a different representation of $s^*_t$ between the two networks.
-If $s^*_t$ generated from the actor network can be shared with the critic network, it will drastically reduce the computational costs.
-Because TD3 has double critics as seen in Fig. \ref{fig:TD3}, $I^C_{t-l:t}$ is processed four times at each critic network during the update.
-Hence we propose, a new algorithm, named H-TD3 (hidden-state-based TD3) in which the critic networks are trained based on the shared $s^*$ from the behavior actor network during the exploration.\\ Here, we consider the same network structure with LSTM-TD3\textsubscript{1ha1hc} which has a LSTM layer with a single input channel for the critic network as it is illustrated on the right side of Fig. \ref{fig:htd3structure}.
+Here, we consider the same network structure with LSTM-TD3\textsubscript{1ha1hc} which has an LSTM layer with a single input channel for the critic network as it is illustrated on the right side of Fig. \ref{fig:htd3structure}.
 The main diagram of Fig. \ref{fig:htd3structure} describes the data flow of the H-TD3 algorithm.
-During exploration, the behavior actor and environment interact and the collected data is stored in the replay buffer.
-In addition to the normal data set, the hidden state and the cell state of the LSTM cell are stored.
+During training, the behavior actor and environment interact and the collected data is stored in the replay buffer.
+In addition to the normal data set, the hidden state $h_t$ and the cell state $c_t$ of the LSTM cell are stored.
 These states are generated at the behavior actor network when LSTM processed the sequence of $a_{t-l-1:t-2}$ and $o_{t-l:t-1}$.
-During the training, the critic network is trained based on this tuple.
+The critic network is trained based on this tuple.
 Critic networks take $a_t$ and $o_t$ as input data as the original TD3 algorithm.
 However, the LSTM cell is initialized with the stored $(h_{t-l:t-1}, c_{t-l:t-1})$.
 In this way, input data $a_t$ and $o_t$ is treated as if a continuous sequence of $a_{t-l-1:t-2}$ and $o_{t-l:t-1}$ without repeating the entire trajectory between $t-l$ to $t$.
 In the same way, at the target critics, the target Q-values are calculated based on input data $a'_{t+1}$ and $o_{t+1}$ with initialized LSTM state with $(h_{t-l+1:t}, c_{t-l+1:t})$.
 The critic network is required to learn parameters based on $(a_t, o_t, h_{t-l:t-1}, c_{t-l:t-1})$.
 The criticism of this approach may be the dismissed action $a_{t-1}$ and $a_{t}$ at critic and target critic networks respectively.
 However, if the hidden states $(h_{t-l:t}, c_{t-l:t})$ of LSTM after processing all sequence $a_{t-l-1:t-1}$ and $o_{t-l:t}$ are used to initialize critic networks, $o_{t}$ is counted twice and it would break the sequence at the critic.
 Another possibility could be to limit the input just to $a_{t}$, but changing the character of input data to LSTM for the given $(h_{t-l:t}, c_{t-l:t})$ in critics would add difficulty in learning.
-During the development, we observed the degradation of performance in both cases compared to using $(h_{t-l:t-1}, c_{t-l:t-1})$.\\ Considering the developed LSTM-TD3\textsubscript{1ha2hc} and LSTM-TD3\textsubscript{1ha1hc}, the output data from LSTM in actor network is the last hidden states $h_t$ after processing $l$ length of the sequential input.
-After the LSTM layer, $h_t$ is carried to the following last two layers.
-Hence, the simplest method for the critic networks to learn based on the shared $s^*$ would be taking $h_t$ as input data at the critic network in addition to the current observation.
-However, this operation would extend the input dimension excessively as the dimension of the hidden state is usually much larger than that of the input.
-It increases the difficulty to train the network and the risk of failure of learning as known as the "curse of dimensionality".
-Training network with larger input dimensions increases the number of parameters drastically, leading to the much greater computational complexity of training.
-Also, ending up with over-fitting is a common issue.
-Therefore, it is more scalable to share the hidden and cell states produced in the actor network to initialize the hidden state of the critic network as in the proposed H-TD3 algorithm.
+During the development, we observed the degradation of performance in both cases compared to using $(h_{t-l:t-1}, c_{t-l:t-1})$.